tahasama/favetale/README.md

 ## Fave Tale

-a web application for :
+A web application for :

 - Sharing pet images.
 - Sharing stories amd writing blogs.
 - Getting tips.
-- start and participate in :
+- Start and participate in :
   - Forums and discussions.
   - Events and meetings.
-  - genral questions.
+  - General questions.
-- react to all the above
+- React to all the above
-- comments to all the above
+- Comments to all the above
-- buy products for pets in Store.
+- Buy products for pets in Store.
-- a full Manager dashbord with charts and tables covering full app aspects.
+- A full Manager dashbord with charts and tables covering full app aspects.